Kris Bryant Preview, Player Props: Rockies vs. Twins

-Kris Bryant is back in action for the Colorado Rockies against Emilio Pagan and the Minnesota TwinsSeptember 30 at 8:10 PM ET.
+Kris Bryant -- .128 average over his past 10 games -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Bailey Ober on the hill, on October 1 at 3:10 PM ET.

-He returns to action for the first time since September 26, when he went 1-for-4 with a double and an RBI against the Dodgers.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 Sportsbook Promo Codes